reactivate-ldn/twitter-feed/README.md

 # react-live-tweets
 Demonstration of live twitter streams using React, Node (6 and above) and Socket.io (1.x.x).
-Demo tracks buzz word 'javascript'.

 ## Installation